WOODCARVING

 In 1923 Beckwith’s son Edward joined the family workshop.
 It seems to have been a somewhat reluctant obligation to family loyalty as his first choice was as a wireless operator in the Royal Navy.
 At the beginning of the Second World War Edward was conscripted into the War Office because of his keen amateur experience with radio but returned to the family firm when peace came.

-After Ernest’s death the craft tradition and the shop selling antique furniture carried on, but unfortunately Edward was not a good businessman and lacked motivation to work and maintain the business.
-Within a year or so the last employee was paid off and the business and customers rapidly declined.
+After Ernest’s death the craft tradition and the shop selling antique furniture carried on, but unfortunately Edward was not a good businessman and within a year or so the last employee was paid off and the business and customers rapidly declined.

 https://coggeshallmuseum.org/app/uploads/2021/05/Marshalls.jpg